mylesieong/code_library/gradle_lib.md

 	* Auto-fallback feature is added to Flavoring system
 * All above difference somehow improve the **speed** and **robusity** of building which, from what the official docs is said, the main focus of gap 3 release.
 * Source code: https://android.googlesource.com/platform/tools/base/+/studio-master-dev/source.md
+* When [Module A] depends on [Module B] depends on [Module C]
+    - if A implements/api B api C, then A sees both
+    - if A implements/api B implements C, then A sees only B

+## Gradle task on specific device
+* If we run task like this: `gradle :sdk:installDebug` it will install to all connected device
+* To address specific device: `ANDROID_SERIAL=1000AB0123456YZ ./gradle ...` or `export ANDROID_SERIAL=1000AB0123456YZ && ./gradlew ...`

 ## Gradle wrapper
 * Gradle wrapper is just wrapper that call the real gradle commnad